chec/commerce.js/docs/03_Checkout.md

 ## Check "Pay What You Want"

-If you have enabled "Pay What You Want" pricing, your customers are able to choose the amount they pay.
-The `checkPayWhatYouWant()` method uses `GET v1/checkouts/{checkout_token_id}/check/pay_what_you_want` to validate and saves the desired "Pay What You Want" amount for the provided checkout token, if enabled.
+If you have enabled "Pay What You Want" pricing, your customers can choose the amount they pay.
+The `checkPayWhatYouWant()` method uses `GET v1/checkouts/{checkout_token_id}/check/pay_what_you_want` to validate.
+It saves the desired "Pay What You Want" amount for the provided checkout token if enabled.
 If the amount is too low, an invalid response will be returned with the minimum amount required.

 Example request using Commerce.js: